 Want to automate your workflow?
 Try Zapier, a web-based app that allows you to integrate apps – including Gmail, MailChimp, Slack, Github and more.
 For example, if one team member makes a commit or comment on Github, everyone in your team could be notified by email about this change. so many apps and projects going on at once, it’s important to automate what you can.
 This way, you can use your energy on more important tasks.

 What are you using?

-There are numerous apps out there for remote software teams, but these seven apps are the cream of the crop.
+There are numerous apps out there from software outsourcing companies in uk, but these seven apps are the cream of the crop.
 Not only do they integrate well with other apps, but they are customizable, and offer free plans.